Species : Tetraturus audax

 Other common names: Striper, Stripey

 Maximum weight: 250kg (550lb)

 Current all-time I.G.F.A. record: 224.10kg (494lb) – Tutukaka, New Zealand – 16 January 1986

 Pectoral Fins: Fins fold flat along the body.

 Dorsal fin: Retractable

-Identifying features: This species has single and prominent lateral line.
+Identifying features: This species has a single and prominent lateral line.
 The first three rays on the dorsal fin are almost the same length as the height of the body.
 The dorsal is also higher than the Black or Blue Marlin.
 The upper body is dark with cobalt blue and lavender spots when excited or under stress.
-The lower body is silver white.
+The lower body is silver-white.
 The anal fin is large and also pointed, unlike the White Marlin which has a rounded anal fin.
-Body has 10-16 highly visible stripes which can vary between cobalt blue, purple and lavender.
+The body has 10-16 highly visible stripes which can vary between cobalt blue, purple, and lavender.